splunk/addonfactory-ucc-generator/README.md

 For full usage instructions, please visit the [documentation](https://splunk.github.io/addonfactory-ucc-generator/).

-## Slacks
+## Communication channels

-If you are a Splunker use: https://splunk.slack.com/archives/C03T8QCHBTJ If you are a part of the community use: https://splunk-usergroups.slack.com/archives/C03SG3ZL4S1
+If you are a Splunker use: https://splunk.slack.com/archives/C03T8QCHBTJ

+If you are a part of the community use: https://splunk-usergroups.slack.com/archives/C03SG3ZL4S1

 ## pre-commit